Asupkay/Interview-Prep/README.md

 # Interview Prep
-General interview prep and learning new things this practice may include learning new things, practicing datastructures and algorithms, or developing little apps.
-Keep on improving!
+General interview prep and learning new things this practice may include, practicing datastructures and algorithms, or developing little apps.
+In order to keep on improving!